White House acknowledges, then denies, withholding Ukraine military aid for favors | DW | 17.10.2019

 "From bad to worse"

-For weeks, Trump and his administration's officials had denied the allegation that played a crucial role in the impeachment inquiry against Trump in the House of Representatives.
+For weeks, Trump and his administration's officials had denied the accusation that plays a crucial role in the impeachment inquiry against Trump in the House of Representatives.

 "Things have just gone from very, very bad to much, much worse," said Adam Schiff, chair of the House Intelligence Committee, who is leading the impeachment inquiry.